-(1) These amounts are comprised of unvested shares of time-based restricted stock at December 31, 2020.
-With the exception of awards granted to Mr. Lorey in July 2020, all shares granted vest over a three-year period whereby the executive receives one-third of the shares on the anniversary of the grant date if that executive is employed on the anniversary date.
-Mr. Lorey's shares granted in July 2020 vest on the first anniversary of the grant date.
+(1) These amounts are comprised of unvested shares of time-based restricted stock at December 31, 2021.
+Aside from the shares granted to Mr. Lorey on July 1, 2021, all shares granted vest over a three-year period whereby the executive receives one-third of the shares on the anniversary of the grant date if that executive is employed on the anniversary date.
+One half of the shares, or 2,933 shares, granted to Mr. Lorey on July 1, 2021, vest over a three-year period whereby he receives one-third of the shares on the anniversary of the grant date if he is employed on the anniversary date.
+The remaining 2,933 shares vest one year after the grant date of July 1, 2021.

-(2) These amounts are comprised of unvested shares of performance based restricted stock at December 31, 2020, which were issued January 2, 2020.
-These shares contain vesting conditions lapsing in January 2021 whereby the executive may receive fifty percent of the eligible performance-based shares granted if the Company achieves an overall ranking of at least forty-one in the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-nine Virginia banks for the fiscal year of the vesting period.
-The executive may receive all the eligible performance-based shares granted during 2020 if the Company achieves a rank of seven or better the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-nine Virginia banks.
-The Company's overall 2020 ranking in the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-nine Virginia banks.
-The Company's overall 2020 ranking in the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-nine Virginia banks was fourteen, resulting in the executives receiving 90% of the eligible performance shares upon their vesting in January 2020.
+(2) These amounts are comprised of unvested shares of performance based restricted stock at December 31, 2021, which were issued January 4, 2021.
+These shares contain vesting conditions lapsing in January 2022 whereby the executive may receive fifty percent of the eligible performance-based shares granted if the Company achieves an overall ranking of at least thirty-nine in the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-five Virginia banks for the fiscal year of the vesting period.
+The executive may receive all the eligible performance-based shares granted during 2021 if the Company achieves a rank of six or better the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-five Virginia banks.
+The Company's overall 2021 ranking in the Performance Trust Capital Partners, LLC Rank the Banks Report of sixty-five Virginia banks was eighteen, resulting in the executives receiving 82% of the eligible performance shares upon their vesting in January 2022.

-(3) These amounts represent the fair market value of the restricted stock awards on December 31, 2020.
-The closing price of the Company's common stock was \$29.50 on that date.
+(3) These amounts represent the fair market value of the restricted stock awards on December 31, 2021.
+The closing price of the Company's common stock was \$34.65 on that date.